arq5x/filo/README.rst

 9. *antimode* - numeric or text collapse (i.e., print a comma separated list) - numeric or text
 10. *freqasc* - print a comma separated list of values observed and the number of times they were observed.
 Reported in **ascending** order of frequency.
 11. *freqdesc* - print a comma separated list of values observed and the number of times they were observed.
 Reported in descending order of frequency.
+12. *collapse* - print a comma separated list of each value in the grouped column.
+13. *concat* - concattenate each value in the grouped column into a single string.

 And here are some usage examples.
 I hope you find this utility to be of use in your work.
 I have found it to be a huge time saver.